A dual-track initial public offering (IPO) allows companies to explore both going public and a private sale simultaneously.

 Often the dual-track process may allow investors to get a higher return on their capital, since they can choose to move forward with the method that provides a higher valuation.

 For many early-stage investors, be they private equity or venture capital firms, or individuals, the time to execute an exit strategy is often when a company goes public, as an IPO opens up an opportunity for early investors to make an exit.

-Investors have an endpoint in mind: An exit and liquidation of their stake in an investment (a company).
-It only makes sense, then, that they’d want to get the highest possible profit back from their investment.
-That’s the aim of the dual path IPO.
+Investors have an endpoint in mind: An exit and liquidation of their stake in an investment (the company).
+It only makes sense, then, that they’d want to get the highest possible profit back from their investment, while being aware of the substantial risks involved in the IPO process.
+That’s the aim of the dual-path IPO.

-As such, the process, in action, varies — a lot depends on the goals of the investors.
+As such, the process varies — and a lot depends on the goals of the investors.
 But by exploring both an IPO and a potential M&A deal, companies have options.
 The process isn’t all that structured, as each company’s circumstances will differ.